Chief Executive Officer

 Stephen LasterChief Digital Officer

-Stephen was appointed chief digital officer of McGraw-Hill Education in August 2012.
+Stephen was appointed chief digital officer of McGraw-Hill Education in September of 2012.
 He is responsible for creating compelling student experiences, and developing breakthrough teaching and learning solutions.
 Prior to joining McGraw-Hill Education, he led Intelligent Solutions, LLC, a firm that engages with universities and businesses to leverage their digital technology and collaborative tools.
 At the same time, he served as the chief information and technology officer of the Harvard Business School and as a member of the HBS administrative leadership team, overseeing the school’s academic, research and administrative computing teams.

 Stephen taught courses at the undergraduate, graduate level and executive/ professional level in technology leadership, problem solving, software design, and eLearning product development.
 Prior to joining Harvard, he held several leadership positions at Babson College including chief technology officer for Babson's for-profit eLearning company and director of Curriculum Innovation and Technology.
 Earlier, Stephen held leadership positions at a number of companies where he was responsible for information technology, technology product development, and major re-engineering and implementation efforts.
 He is a former trustee of Babson College and is on the board of the Sloan Consortium for Online Learning.
 Stephen holds a bachelor’s degree from Bowdoin College and a MBA from the F.W.
 Olin Graduate School of Business at Babson College.